saitejavanamala/Portfolio/SQL/SQLQuestionnaire.md

 111. What are aggregate functions?
 111. Explain Grouping with Group By.
 111. Explain the process flow of WHERE, HAVING, GROUP BY.
+111. Give a list of all function types and explain each function from each type.